The Cinema Cafe

 Robert De Niro is Travis Bickle, an ex-Marine, Vietnam War veteran, self-described as “God’s lonely man” who could not be in a more ideal, congested environment for nurturing feelings of isolation, frustration and cognitive hostility that will further assist him on his way to insanity.
 We feel his acute disappointment suffered from disconnects to those around him such as Peter Boyle's co-worker 'Wizard' (to whom he finally reaches out for help) or his fares (as in director Martin Scorsese’s passenger who plans on killing his cheating wife in the most gruesome way possible).
 Travis’ pitiful failures to understand and communicate with those he idolises or cares for are keenly observed as he interacts with political campaign worker Betsy (Cybill Shepherd) and underage street prostitute Iris (Jodie Foster).
 He sits alone, slowly tipping a TV over with his foot or writing journal entries that sound pathetically childlike but become impliedly nihilistic.
 The pressure mounts... he has to do something.
 “Here is…” he writes defiantly “… a man who would not take it anymore.”
 He pops pills, exercises and "organizises" but it's not enough.

 Our descent into the underbelly of depravity continues as composer Bernard Herrmann mounts a percussive incursion for Travis while jazzily delineating New York City's bustling diversity including its nighttime's seedier sights and sounds, all beautifully captured by Michael Chapman's photographic artistry.
-Chapman and Scorsese masterfully choreograph us “through the looking glass” of their character’s hypnotic observances and strangely compulsive encounters, drawing us closer and closer as if they’re encouraging us to become like Travis, in whose twisted alternate reality we progressively share.
+Herrmann, Chapman and Scorsese masterfully choreograph us “through the looking glass” of their subject’s hypnotic observances and strangely compulsive encounters, drawing us closer and closer as if they’re encouraging us to become like Travis, in whose twisted alternate reality we progressively share.

 It seems Travis mostly acts without much forethought or purpose (represented for example when he naively takes Betsy on a date to a porno movie), primarily choosing a life of familiar routine.
 There are 2 exceptions to this kind of day in and day out existence.
 First, are the subjects he watches and then conceptualises an alternate life with (Betsy) or for (Iris).
 Second, is the “thing he must do,” his final two-fold act of cathartic purpose.
 He buys an arsenal of weapons from a co-worker’s contact and prepares for a last stand against his perceived enemy of degradation he feels closing in around him.
 His well charted failures to feel significant or a part of something culminate in his thwarted assassination of a senator, so he hurriedly decides on a less protected target, going all out on a killing rampage against Iris’ “caretakers.”
 At the end of this horrifically violent ordeal, Travis lies seriously wounded and tries to kill himself but has run out of bullets.
 He recovers and is ironically identified as a hero who has rescued Iris, although his true intentions remain highly suspect.
 In the film’s coda, this human time bomb hasn’t been diffused but simply re-set as symbolised by his sudden alertness when he imagines seeing something in his cab’s rearview mirror.